alyssacgoins/data-science-pipelines/proposals/11385-literal-input-parameters/README.md

 It is not currently possible to limit pipeline input to a specified set of values.
 Often pipeline authors want to restrict input in order to reduce unintended behavior and pipeline failure.
 This KEP proposes extending the valid pipeline input types to include Python Literal values, from the package `typing.Literal`.
 This change will involve updates to the SDK compiler, the pipeline run server and the UI input display.

 ## Motivation
-Valid pipeline input currently includes string, int, float, boolean, list and struct, as well as two custom types – TaskFinalStatus and TaskConfig.
+Valid pipeline and component input currently include string, int, float, boolean, list and struct types.
+Two custom types – TaskFinalStatus and TaskConfig - are valid component inputs.
 None of these choices allows a pipeline author to restrict input to one or more pre-determined options.
 When a pipeline run is executed with unintended inputs, the resulting failure unexpected behavior not only wastes time and resources but also creates a frustrating user experience.
 The current workaround is to validate input at the component level.
 But this validation does not execute until the executor runs the component code, at which point time and resources have still been wasted running the pipeline system and DAG drivers.
 When an invalid value is used with a pipeline that takes a Literal input set, the pipeline will fail during either SDK compilation or when it is submitted to the pipeline run server, depending on when input is provided.
+User experience is improved with this simpler approach to input validation.
 ### What is the Literal type in Python, and why was it chosen here?
 The Python `typing.Literal` type is used to encapsulate one or more specific values in a single variable or parameter.
 More technical details on the implementation can be found [here](https://typing.python.org/en/latest/spec/literal.html), and the `typing.Literal` [PEP](https://peps.python.org/pep-0586/ ) contains more background information.
 While a Literal can contain multiple types (ie string, int) within a single value, for our purposes Literals used should contain one or more values of a single type.
 Typing.Literal was chosen over Enum, because the more complex support found in Enum – Enum members are distinct objects, with built-in methods including iteration and comparison – is unnecessary for this use case.
 Note that **Literal** is used throughout this document to refer to `typing.Literal` type values.